Michael Frost (minister): Career

-Frost is the author or editor of a number of theological books, including The Shaping of Things to Come (2003), Exiles (2006), The Road to Missional (2011) and Surprise the World (2016).
+Frost is the author or editor of 20 theological books, including The Shaping of Things to Come (2003), Exiles (2006), The Road to Missional (2011) and Surprise the World (2016).
 These books explore a missional framework for the church in a post-Christendom era.
-Frost's work has been translated into German, Korean and Spanish.
+Frost's work has been translated into German, Korean, Chinese, and Spanish.
 Frost is a popular inspirational speaker at Christian conferences and has spoken at conferences in the United States, the United Kingdom and across Europe.

 In 1999, Frost and Alan Hirsch founded the Forge Mission Training Network, a program for training missional leaders.
 He remains an international director of that movement which is now based in the United States.
 In 2002, he founded the missional Christian community, smallboatbigsea, based in Manly in Sydney's north.
 He wrote a weekly religion column for the Manly Daily from 2002 until it was axed in 2014, and helped establish Action Against Poverty, a localised micro-financing agency, linking the cities of Manly and Manado in Indonesia.

-In November 2017, Frost was arrested alongside other Australian Christian leaders after chaining themselves to the gates of the Prime Minister's Sydney residence in protest of Australia's treatment of refugees and asylum seekers on Manus Island.
+In August 2016, Frost was arrested while praying in the Sydney offices of the then-Prime Minister, Malcolm Turnbull, as part of an action organized by the group Love Makes a Way.
+Then in November 2017, Frost was arrested again alongside other Australian Christian leaders after chaining themselves to the gates of the Prime Minister's Sydney residence in protest of Australia's treatment of refugees and asylum seekers on Manus Island.